Beet Greens: Benefits & How To Eat Them

 What are the benefits of Beet Greens?

-How to cook Beet Greens
+How to Cook Beet Greens

 The greens should be firm and bright green with no wilting or browning.
 When broken into small pieces, the stems should be thin and tender.
 Beet greens can be eaten raw or cooked.
-They are best when they are young and tender, though they can be used throughout the year.
+They are best when young and tender, though they can be used throughout the year.

 Recipe ideas with Beet Greens and Beets